pjd8296/Previous-Year-Questions/Visa.md

 <details>
  <summary>Solution</summary>

-*Not the exact solution, but somehow similar*
+*Not the exact solution, but somehow similar **Output:**
+Two lines.
+In first line the number of integers between A and B having sum of digits equal to S.
+In second line the smallest such number between A and B.*

 ```c++
 #include <stdio.h>
 #include <string.h>